new hams guide

 some points to think about,

 1. Ham's are mostly law abiding citizens.
-They respect the rules of Ham Radio.
+They respect the rules of Ham

 2. Ham's are not interested in your lawless CB days.